2019 FFA Cup: Individual honours

 The recipient of the Michael Cockerill Medal to recognise the tournament's standout National Premier Leagues performer was Fraser Hills from Brisbane Strikers FC.

 Al Hassan Toure from Adelaide United won the Mark Viduka Medal for the player of the match in the final.

 Top goalscorers

 Broadcasting rights

 The live television rights for the competition were held by the subscription network Fox Sports.
 From the round of 32 onwards all matches were broadcast online on the My Football Live app.
-Fox Sports also broadcast the following 10 games live:
+Fox Sports also broadcast ten games live, including the final.